oursky/github-actions-manager/README.md

 # Github Actions Manager

 This app has three components: the GitHub Action repo, the intermediate server, and the Slack interface.
-It is recommended to create your own repo to test the app, using the 2,000 free hours they give you.
+It is recommended to create your own repo to test the app, using the 2,000 free minutes they give you every month.

 ### Running local development server